jzhangc/git_R_STATS_KBS/README.md

 Change Log

 0.2.6 (beta - more things to be added)
 - It is now possible to change the width of the errorbar with the argument errorbarwidth.
+Applicable functions: rbioplot(), rbioplot_curve().

 		errorbarwidth: Set the width for errorbar.
 Defualt is 0.2.